Sandnesposten

-Sandnesposten (The Sandnes Gazette) is a local Norwegian newspaper published in Sandnes in Rogaland county.
+Sandnesposten (lit.
+'The Sandnes Gazette') is a local Norwegian newspaper published in Sandnes in Rogaland county.

 The newspaper was launched in 1990 and is published twice a week, on Tuesdays and Thursdays.
 It is owned by Nordsjø Media and has eight employees.
-The editor of the paper has been Frode Myhra Gjerald since January 2014; previously, Gjerald worked as the editor of the newspaper Hordaland in Voss.
+The editor of the paper has been Frode Myhra Gjerald since January 2014; previously, Gjerald worked as the editor of the newspaper Hordaland in Voss Municipality.

 Circulation

 According to the Norwegian Audit Bureau of Circulations and National Association of Local Newspapers, Sandnesposten has had the following annual circulation: